Just Cause (video game series): Just Cause 2 (2010)

-Originally set to be released in 2008, it was pushed back multiple times until it was released in North America on March 23, 2010, and in Europe on March 26, 2010.
+Initially set to be released in 2008, it was pushed back multiple times until it was released in North America on March 23, 2010.

 Just Cause 3 (2015)

-Just Cause 3 was released worldwide on December 1, 2015.
-The game is set on the fictional Mediterranean island of Medici, where it is run by dictator Di Ravello.
-Along with a larger map than Just Cause 2, there is the added feature of a wingsuit to be used by the main character, Rico Rodriguez.
+Released worldwide on December 1, 2015, Just Cause 3 takes place on the fictional Mediterranean island of Medici, where the protagonist Rico Rodriguez returns to overthrow the ruthless dictator General Di Ravello.
+The game offers a map almost the same size as Just Cause 2 but with less diverse terrains than its predecessor.
+Just Cause 3 also introduces a wingsuit, allowing players to traverse the landscape in new ways.

-The main storyline is longer than that of Just Cause 2, but the game does not feature faction side-missions, replacing them with 'random encounters' and a greater variety of races and other challenges.
-The game also allows players to shoot their way through walls, and expands destruction features.
+The main storyline is shorter than that of Just Cause 2, but the game does not feature faction side-missions, replacing them with 'random encounters' and a greater variety of races and other challenges.

 Just Cause 4 (2018)

 Just Cause 4 is the latest PC and console game in the Just Cause series, released on December 4, 2018.
 The game is set in the fictional South American country of Solís.
 The new dynamic weather systems expand upon the function of the wingsuit introduced in Just Cause 3 and are the focus of the storyline.

 In comparison to Just Cause 3, the map is much larger and more diverse, however, the removal of its liberation mechanic does reduce the need to visit large portions of the map.